'I Would Do Anything For Her': A German Dad's Search For His Daughter, Taken By ISIS

 "I want them to meet their big sister so much," he says.

 He turns on his computer and pulls up a favorite photo of Aaliya from when she was about 2.
-She's got sleepyhead curls and clutches a phone.
-Her pink T-shirt reads "I HEART DAD."
+She has sleepyhead curls and clutches a phone.
+Her pink T-shirt reads, "I ♥ DAD."

 "I would do anything for her," he says.
 "And now I can't protect her."